elenaspb2019/ClickHouse/docs/en/query_language/agg_functions/reference.md

 ## medianTDigestWeighted {#medianTDigestWeighted}

-Computes median or 2-quantile of numeric data set uses the [t-digest](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) algorithm according to the weight of each value.
+Computes median of numeric data set uses the [t-digest](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) algorithm according to the weight of each value.
 Weight means that value present 'weight' times.
 The result depends on the order of running the query, and is nondeterministic.

 Maximal error is 1% and memory consumption is log(n), where 'n' is the number of values.